short-greg/zenkai/docs/source/modules/kaku.rst

 - :mod:`IO` - Class used for input and output
 - :mod:`StepTheta` - Use to update the parameters of a model.
 LearningMachine inherits this.
 - :mod:`StepX` - Use to get t the next t.
 LearningMachine inherits this.
+- :mod:`State` - Use to store the learning state with for an interation.
 - :mod:`Hook` - There are a variety of hooks that can be created to extend learning.
 They can be added to accumulate, step, step_x etc.
-- :mod:`Assessment` - Use to evaluate the network.
-- :mod:`Individual` - Use for population-based optimization.
-It wraps all of the parameters for an individual.
-- :mod:`Population` - Use for population-based optimization.
-It is a container of individuals
 - ... and so on.

 Key Features and Functions